devleaks/cockpitdecks-docs/docs/Button.md

 # Common Button Attributes

-(In the picture above, this refer to the blue part of the definition.)
+(In the *Anatomy of a Button* above, this refer to the blue part of the definition.)

 | Attribute        | Definition                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |